nealenssle/nealenssle.github.io/pages/readme.md

 **Safety, learning, and growth.** A major part of my job as a manager is to help create safety for individuals and teams.
 I try to do this by modeling the kind of behavior I like to see, which includes asking lots of questions when you don't fully understand, and acknowledging risks and the likelihood that we will make mistakes along the way and occasionally fail.
 The key, for me, is to make sure we are learning and growing along the way.
 As long as we are not making the exact same mistakes over and over again we are growing, and so yes, I do care deeply about retrospectives, post-mortems, after-action reports, RCAs, and direct feedback, and I try to fully engage and use these tools to help us all get better.
 Also: I try very hard to keep a sharp eye out for behaviors (from anyone) that detract from making people feel (physically, intellectually, emotionally, and in all other ways) safe.
 You should let me know if you see/hear anything like this, and you can expect me to take action when this happens.

 **Delivery and quality.** At the end of the day we're here to deliver high-quality software.
 That's our job, in a nutshell.
 And so, yes, I do expect folks to spend time thinking about how long something will take (this is hard), provide the best estimate possible (this is also hard), and then make a commitment to work hard to deliver what they said they'd deliver. **Or**, if/when that turns out to not be possible (again, mistakes will be made and surprises will happen), I expect everyone to communicate to the team as soon as possible about what needs to change.
 Likewise: Quality is critical, and most quality problems end up being solvable with better planning (TDD is essentially a planning practice), better communication (did you talk through the test cases with QA?), or better collaboration (two or three heads are better than one, which is why we sometimes do things like pairing, and why we always do code reviews).

+<a class="anchor" name="superpower-anchor"></a>

+## My superpower

+I like to say that if I have a super-power as a manager, it's probably "asking stupid questions".
+I do this for two reasons.
+First, I think as engineers we tend to act like we understand things more than we actually do.
+It's a function of our job -- we're supposed to be smart, so we nod and smile and agree even when we may not fully understand what's being discussed.
+So by asking stupid questions I try to help make sure we're all actually on the same page, and that we're getting to the real root understanding of whatever technical problem we're trying to solve.
+Second, I ask stupid questions as a way to create safe spaces.
+I think if folks see leaders saying things like "I don't know", and "tell me more", and "help me understand, and "how does that work", it helps everyone else on the team feel comfortable and, ultimately, empowered.
+On my teams it's okay to not know the answer, and it's okay to ask for help.
+Again: Our job isn't actually to look smart, but rather to work together to build the right things in the right ways.

 <a class="anchor" name="say-anchor"></a>